build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

 ### 1. **Create Lambda Functions as Part of Your GenAI Application Interacting With Foundation Models via Bedrock**

-I use this [example](https://github.com/mavi888/sam-bedrock-lambda) as a simplified GenAI application, where Lambda functions interacting with Amazon Bedrock to generate text.
+I use this [example](https://github.com/mavi888/sam-bedrock-lambda) as a simplified GenAI application, where Lambda functions interact with Amazon Bedrock to generate text.

 ![Lambda Function](images/lambda.png)